-Where are our Interns, Research Associates and Programme Development Assistants now?
+Where are our Interns, Research Associates and Programme Development Assistants now?edit

 The Wilton Park Intern programme, which later expanded to include appointments of Research Associates (RAs) and thereafter Programme Development Associates (PDAs), has been running for over seven years.
 Since 2010 over forty Interns, RAs and PDAs have worked with us.
 In July 2017, two of our previous PDAs were promoted (via open competition) into two newly created Assistant Programme Director posts.

 Wilton Park works with the FCO and colleagues to provide support across Her Majesty’s Government (HMG) to fulfil British strategic foreign policy and related national objectives – by providing a neutral, discreet and professional vehicle for convening opinion formers and policy makers from around the world.
 Our goal is to address and resolve issues critical to the national security and prosperity of Britain and her allies, and as a consequence, to project British values and influence.
 As a result, our Interns and now PDAs have the opportunity to work on a diverse set of issues and programmes.
 The skills they gain and the interests they acquire tend to be equally diverse – often meaning that they go on to do a variety of different things after their time with us.

 We are very lucky to be able to work with, help develop and so benefit from the skills and passions of an immensely talented group of people – it’s wonderful to hear, having recently caught up with a number of our previous Interns, RAs and PDAs, what they’re doing now; we think it’s fair to say, Wilton Park has its own cohort of advocates and ambassadors for UK foreign policy.